microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/driveitem-get-contentstream.md

 ## Example

-Here's an example to download a complete file.
+The following example shows how to download a file.

 ### Download file contents